oliver0828-dev/Due_Later/README.md

 **Scrapyard Busan Submission**

 ## Setup Instructions
-1. Please go to this link to download the files: [Download Link Here]
+1. Please go to this link to download the files: [Download Link](https://docs.google.com/uc?export=download&id=1Vc32q9m0DK75uyLjg6Aw2_I0McAStfg8)
 2. Upon downloading, you will find a zip file and a folder.
 3. Extract the zip file and move the "Due_Later" folder to your desktop.
 4. Open Google Chrome.